Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

-For certain structures, in contrast to $\kappa$, one can get explicit formulae for $\omega$-optimal preconditioners.
-Thus minimizing the measure $\omega$ is efficient for finding the preconditioner as no numerical optimization problem needs to be solved.
-Moreover, the classic Jacobi (diagonal) preconditioner is a multiple of the $\omega$-optimal diagonal preconditioner.
-And the $\omega$-optimal partial Cholesky at the $k$-th step (adding the $k$-th column) but with full diagonal is shown to arise from the Cholesky factorization with the optimal diagonal preconditioner added (see~\Cref{cor:blckdiag} for more details).
+For certain structures in $A$, in contrast to $\kappa$, one can exploit the simple derivatives of $\trace,\det$ in $\omega$ and obtain explicit formulae for the optimal preconditioner that in fact coincide with heuristics in the literature, see~\cite{JungTorrWolkOmega2024}.
+Thus no optimization algorithm is needed to obtain the optimal preconditioner.
+For example, if we restrict to a diagonal preconditioner $D=\diag(d)$, then the classic Jacobi preconditioner is a multiple of the $\omega$-optimal diagonal preconditioner.
+If we restrict to a diagonal structure along with a partial upper triangular part size $k$, then the diagonal part again corresponds to the Jacobi preconditioner, while the upper triangular part $D_{ij}, i\leq j\leq k$, yields exactly the formula for the Cholesky factorization. (see~\Cref{prop:blckdiaf} for more details).
 Both these observations highlight the close connections $\omega$-optimal preconditioners have with classical heuristic preconditioners.